GetBud/Bud/README.md

-# bud
+# Bud

-Bud: A system for managing personal budgets.
+A system for managing personal budgets.

+## License

+MIT